tc39/proposal-canonical-tz/README.md

 - a) Change `GetCanonicalTimeZoneIdentifier` to `GetAvailableTimeZoneIdentifier` in places where user input identifiers are stored.
 - b) Add `GetCanonicalTimeZoneIdentifier` calls before using identifiers for any other purpose than returning them back to ECMAScript code in `id`, `timeZoneId`, `toString`, and `toJSON`.
 - c) Depending on what TG2 decides, maybe include `resolvedOptions().timeZone` to calls that are exempt from canonicalization.
-Or we could leave its existing behavior for backwards compatibility.
+Or we could leave its existing canonicalized behavior for backwards compatibility.

-An early proof-of-concept PR of these changes is here: https://github.com/tc39/proposal-temporal/pull/2516
+An early proof-of-concept PR of these changes is here: https://github.com/tc39/proposal-canonical-tz/pull/1

 A few performance-related notes:

 - Storing user-input identifier strings is not necessary because identifiers are case-normalized by `GetCanonicalTimeZoneIdentifier` before storing.
-  There are fewer than 600 identifiers, so storing built-in time zone identifiers as a 2-byte (or even 10-bit) enumeration is possible.
+  There are fewer than 600 identifiers, so built-in time zone identifiers could be stored as a 2-byte (or even 10-bit) indexes into a ~9KB array of ASCII strings.
-- In the 2023-03-09 TG2 meeting, [@sffc](https://github.com/sffc) noted a concern that the changes above would require implementations to store two pieces of data for each `TimeZone` and `ZonedDateTime` instance: the original identifier and the canonical identifier.
+- This change WOULD NOT require storing both original and canonical IDs in each `TimeZone` and `ZonedDateTime` instance.
-  Implementations could choose to do this, but they can also save a few bytes per object by canonicalizing just-in-time as needed via a cache or small lookup table (there are only 133 Links) in order to map Links to their corresponding Zones.
+  Implementations could choose to do this for ease of implementation, but they can also save a few bytes per object by canonicalizing just-in-time via a 2.3KB map of each identifier's index to its corresponding Zone's identifier's index.

 ## Add `TimeZone.prototype.equals`